Strategic Mapping for Effective Management

 Establish key performance indicators (KPIs) to measure your progress toward goals and evaluate the success of your strategic initiatives.
 KPIs help you benchmark and monitor crucial factors, defining and measuring progress toward your organisational objectives.
 After analysing your mission and defining goals, use KPIs as a measurement tool.
 Robust KPIs enable real-time decision-making and ensure that your choices are based on rational, evidence-based insights and analysis.

-Manage risks effectively by identifying and mitigating potential threats that could impact your objectives or overall organisational strategy.
-Start with risk identification activities to establish a comprehensive inventory of risks and confirm their relevance.
-Proactive risk management allows you to anticipate potential challenges and take preventive actions.
-A well-executed risk management process not only protects against threats but also uncovers strategic opportunities, giving your organisation a competitive advantage.
+Manage risks effectively by identifying and mitigating threats that could impact your objectives or organisational strategy.
+Start with risk identification to create a comprehensive inventory of risk and confirm relevance.
+Proactive risk management lets you anticipate challenges, take preventive actions and uncover strategic opportunities, giving your organisation a competitive advantage while protecting against potential threats.

 "Strategy without process is little more than a wish list." - Robert Filek